TLDR

 Building a Brand Identity

-For example, if a delivery company's value proposition includes super-fast shipping, the brand identity might use sharp angles, bold reds, or names that suggest speed (think FedEx or DoorDash).
+For example, if a delivery company's value proposition includes very fast shipping, the brand identity might use sharp angles, bold colors, or a name that suggests speed and movement.
 If a skincare brand is all about calm and natural ingredients, expect soft colors, gentle fonts, and earthy names.

 A brand identity can be expressed through: